hodgettsp/ces_data/paper.md

 ```
 > devtools::install_github("hodgettsp/cesR")
 Downloading GitHub repo hodgettsp/cesR@HEAD
-These packages have more recent versions available.
-It is recommended to update all of them.
-Which would you like to update?

-1: All
-2: CRAN packages only
-3: None
-4: cpp11 (0.1.0 -> 0.2.1) [CRAN]
-5: dplyr (1.0.0 -> 1.0.2) [CRAN]
-6: tidyr (1.1.0 -> 1.1.1) [CRAN]

-Enter one or more numbers, or an empty line to skip updates:
 ```

 Upon installation and loading of the `cesR` package, we can use the `get_cescodes()` function to look up the code for the desired CES survey.
 In this case that is the 2019 CES phone survey (see [*3.1 Example 2: Lookup CES codes*](#31-example-2-lookup-ces-codes)).